Additional questions related to sustainability.

-SAP helps companies run more sustainably with innovations that increase profits, engage people and communities, and protect natural resources.
+SAP helps companies run more sustainably with innovations that increase profits, engage people and communities, and protect natural resources to have a positive economic, environmental, and social impact on the world, and touch the lives of billions of people.
 Solutions from SAP help the world run better and more sustainably.
 SAP is helping its customers achieve more sustainable operations through a range of solutions that address energy, environmental, health, and safety needs.

 Specifically, SAP enables large and small enterprises to increase long-term and short-term profitability by holistically managing the opportunities and risks associated with economic, environmental, and societal concerns.

 The International Integrated Reporting Council (IIRC, http://www.theiirc.org/) defines integrated reporting as „a process that results in communication, most visibly a periodic ‚integrated report‘, about value creation over time.
-An integrated report is a concise communication about how an organization’s strategy, governance, performance and prospects lead to the creation of value over the short, medium and long term.“ SAP is a member of the IIRC pilot program and published the SAP Integrated Report 2013 – SAP’s second integrated report - in March 2014 at www.sapintegratedreport.com.
+An integrated report is a concise communication about how an organization’s strategy, governance, performance and prospects lead to the creation of value over the short, medium and long term.“ SAP is a member of the IIRC pilot program and published the SAP Integrated Report 2014 – SAP’s third integrated report - in March 2015 at www.sapintegratedreport.com.

 We define employee engagement as a score for the level of employee commitment, pride, and loyalty, as well as our employees’ feeling of being an advocate of SAP.
 It is calculated based on the results of regular employee surveys.
-In 2013, the employee engagement index was at 77%.
-For 2015, we target a score of 82%.
+Employee engagement remains one of SAP’s four corporate strategic goals, along with growth, profitability, and customer loyalty.
+In 2014, we achieved an overall employee engagement score of 79%, compared to 77% in 2013.
+We aim at achieving a score of 82% by 2015.

 SAP aims to reduce greenhouse gas emissions to their year 2000 level by 2020.

-Starting in 2014, SAP will power all its data centers and facilities globally with 100% renewable electricity.
-The shift will help minimize the company’s carbon footprint as it moves to a cloud business model, and will help eliminate carbon emissions caused by its customers’ systems by moving them into a green cloud.
+Since 2014, SAP has been powering all internal and external data centers and facilities globally with 100% renewable electricity.
+The shift helps minimize the company’s carbon footprint as it moves to a cloud business model, and helps eliminate carbon emissions caused by its customers’ systems by moving them into a green cloud.

 SAP has developed strict quality guidelines for the procurement of renewable energy certificates together with CDP (formerly Carbon Disclosure Project) and the World Wide Fund for Nature (WWF).
 These guidelines define the accepted sources of renewable energy (solar, wind, biogas, geothermal, and hydro; biomass is only considered if not related to deforestation), and that the power plant may not be older than 10 years.

 Further, SAP aims to increase the portion of electric vehicles in its company car fleet to 20 percent by 2020.
-In alignment with its existing policy for office business and data centers, SAP will power its electric company cars only from 100 percent renewable sources.
+In alignment with its existing policy for office business and data centers, at SAP locations electric company cars are charged only from 100 percent renewable sources.